Secluded Villa Aurora, private pool not overlooked

-The villa is idyllically situated within a pretty garden on the hillside overlooking a beautiful valley, hills and sea at Polis.
+A rural gem.
+The villa is idyllically situated within a pretty garden on the hillside with absolutely breathtaking views of a beautiful valley, hills and sea at Polis.
 The views are even better from the terrace upstairs, which is a wonderful spot to watch shooting stars from.
 This house has been built using traditional stone throughout which keeps it cool in summer and warm in winter, and wooden beams and shutters.
 It is spacious and furnished to a high standard.
 2 of the bedrooms and bathrooms are downstairs so may be suitable for guests with limited mobility.
+There is also a ramp to front door and decking to pool.

-The colour changing lighting in the private pool is a popular feature.
-The lovely terrace (below) gets welcome shade and a light breeze during the heat of the day.
+The lovely terrace (below) gets welcome shade and a light welcome breeze during the heat of the day.
 Here you can enjoy meals, lounge around and relax, whilst observing the stunning colour changes of your beautiful unobstructed 180' view in front.
 (I have tried to give an impression of this with our selection of photos, and the videos.)
 Reached via a no through lane leading from the village, the location of this tastefully furnished house is completely private and not overlooked.
 Rare birds frequent this area so take your binoculars!
+There is a good traditional tavern in the village, 5 minutes walk, with reasonably priced food, and coffee shops bars which serve simple food

 |Size||Sleeps up to 6, 3 bedrooms|